actions/setup-dotnet/README.md

 - Upgraded action from node20 to node24
   > Make sure your runner is on version v2.327.1 or later to ensure compatibility with this release. see [Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)

-For more detailed release notes, see the full release notes on the [release page](https://github.com/actions/setup-dotnet/releases/tag/v5.0.0)
+For more details, see the full release notes on the [release page](https://github.com/actions/setup-dotnet/releases/tag/v5.0.0)

 ## Usage